Spread the love

 Understanding what is asked

-So which of these challenges does your kid face difficulty with when they are doing their compre?
+Which of these difficulties is your kid facing when they are doing their comprehension practices?

-Now that we’ve identified the common problems that kids have with Chinese compre, let’s learn how we can do well in Chinese comprehension.
+Now that we’ve identified the common problems that kids have with Chinese compre, let’s look at what parents can do to help them improve their Chinese comprehension.

 5 Tips to improve Chinese Comprehension